msedalatzadeh/Scientific-ML-1DWave/README.md

     cd scientific-ML-1DWave
     ```

-2. Ensure you have Python and PyTorch installed.
+2. Ensure you have matplotlib and PyTorch installed.
 Install additional dependencies if needed:
     ```bash
     pip install torch matplotlib
     ```